 Here are the steps for Status of Legislation:

 - Passed House

-This Act shall not be construed to increase the amount of funds that are authorized to be appropriated for any fiscal year.
+Prohibits this Act from being construed to increase the amount of funds that are authorized to be appropriated.